Laravel

 After setting the constraints to be deferrable, we are ready for the next step.

-If we look inside the Postgres documentation for the command SET CONSTRAINTS, it says:
+If we look inside the Postgres documentation for the command SET CONSTRAINTS

 This command only alters the behavior of constraints within the current transaction.
 Issuing this outside of a transaction block emits a warning and otherwise has no effect.